 This is part of the weekly meme over at the Caffeinated Reviewer, where book bloggers can share the books and blogs they have written.

-This week I have read:
+Last week I read:

 My posts last week:

-Interesting/outstanding blogs and articles that have caught my attention during the last week, in no particular order:
+Interesting/outstanding blogs and articles that have caught my attention during the last couple of weeks, in no particular order:

 William Gibson talks at Bristol’s Festival of Ideas https://rosieoliver.wordpress.com/2020/02/04/william-gibson-talks-at-bristols-festival-of-ideas/ Rosie did a very good job in summing up this fascinating get-together.

 Frozen Wavelets presents: Waiting for Beauty by Marie Brennan https://earthianhivemind.net/2020/01/17/frozen-wavelets-presents-waiting-for-beauty-by-marie-brennan/ Steph gives us this gem of a story by one of my favourite authors – proving she can also handle the demands of short fiction as well as novels…

 The Silvery Sands of Rosehearty Beach https://ailishsinclair.com/2020/02/rosehearty-beach/ What lovely pics of a beautiful place with an intriguing name…

 Writing a Novel When You’re Too Busy to Write a Novel https://writerunboxed.com/2020/02/03/writing-a-novel-when-youre-too-busy-to-write-a-novel-video/ This quirky animated video is fun, whether you’re struggling to write said book, or not.
 Then you can just thank your luck stars you haven’t boxed yourself into this kind of impossible corner…